 Waterloo is a larger medium-sized city located in the state of Iowa.
 With a population of 68,460 people and 25 constituent neighborhoods, Waterloo is the fifth largest community in Iowa.

-Unlike some cities, Waterloo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waterloo are a mix of both white- and blue-collar jobs.
+Waterloo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waterloo is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Waterloo who work in office and administrative support (13.83%), sales jobs (9.75%), and food service (6.32%).

-The education level of Waterloo citizens is a little higher than the average for US cities and towns: 21.25% of adults in Waterloo have at least a bachelor's degree.
+The population of Waterloo overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Waterloo, 21.25% have at least a bachelor's degree.

 The per capita income in Waterloo in 2010 was $22,928, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $91,712 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.

 Waterloo is a very ethnically-diverse city.
 The people who call Waterloo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterloo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Waterloo include Irish, English, Norwegian, and Yugoslavian.

 The most common language spoken in Waterloo is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.